6 Ways to Travel Without Buying Water.18 Jul 2019

 A "Plastic Ocean" art display in Phuket Thailand 2017 and image from the ABC's War on Waste

 "The practice of buying water in single use plastic bottles has become a throw away thought when on the road (pun intended)".

 It's common in the developing world to see tourists buying-up on bottled water because tap water is unsafe.
-Let’s say you need an average 1 - 3 litres of water per day when traveling in the tropics, and this could double in really hot climates.
+Let’s say you need an average 3 litres of water per day, when traveling in the tropics this could double.
 The ocean is where most of those bottles will end up.
 Wow!
 At this rate, we could probably create a plastic bottle bridge across the Pacific Ocean!

 So how do you avoid buying bottled water?

 Here are 6 solutions that are super easy and can also save you money - particularly if you are doing a lot of traveling.

 1. Get a little tech

 - The Steripen - $100US.
 This gadget uses UV to sterilise water.
 It's simple and quick.
 My first use of the Steripen involved 3 of us traveling through Thailand, Cambodia and Vietnam for 3 weeks.
 We used it everyday, did not buy any water, and no one got sick. #Note – You need to stir the liquid so the trick is to have a reusable bottle with the largest opening you can find, that way stirring is so much easier.